 Inspecting cords/earbuds held in origami paper

-All of this before even touching the phone.
+All of this before touching the phone.

 Even if you're not a fan of Apple, it's easy to see how a customer can use the heuristic: "Wow, if they're spending this much time on the packaging, the rest is probably pretty good too."

 Apple's packaging in general has a clear understanding of human psychology and how people shop.
-The designs give all relevant info in an eye-catching and quick-to-process manner:
+The designs give all the relevant info in an eye-catching and quick-to-process manner:

-Pictures > words
+Pictures are better than words

 Image sizes are "as in real life"

-Clean/minimalist so as not to overwhelm
+Clean and minimalist so as not to overwhelm the eyes

-In another patent application for *iPod* cases, Apple writes: "It may diminish from the aura of a well-designed product to present it to consumers in a standard cardboard box.
+In another patent application for the iPod cases, Apple writes: "It may diminish from the aura of a well-designed product to present it to consumers in a standard cardboard box.
 A package that is more fitting of the high-tech design of the product is what consumers expect.”

 And that philosophy is why you can’t throw away Apple’s boxes.